 Hot drinks can be served with soy, coconut, or almond milk making this a great little place for a light bite or afternoon snack.

-The cafe is located next to Newquay harbor and a few minute’s walk from Towan beach.
+The cafe is located next to Newquay harbor and a few minute’s walk from Towan Beach, which is one of the best beaches in Newquay for swimming.

 Cafe Cloud Info